-As a meditation teacher, I’m suddenly becoming aware that there are many secrets about meditation that many people are currently unaware of.
+As a meditation teacher, I’m suddenly becoming aware that there are many secrets of meditation that many people are currently unaware of.

 It’s no surprise.
-Most people get their basic information about meditation from mainstream media, and mainstream media like to tell you tall tales without explaining the fine details, they miss out the vital facts you need to know about meditation.
+Most people get their basic information about meditation from mainstream media, and mainstream media like to tell you tall tales without explaining the fine details.
+They miss the vital facts you need to know about meditation.

-In this article I am going to elucidate things for you.
-I am going to share the secrets about meditation that you need to know if you want to get the most out of your practice.
-Some of these may surprise you, but they are all one-hundred percent true.
+In this article, I am going to elucidate things for you.
+I am going to share the secrets of meditation that you need to know if you want to get the most out of your practice.
+Some of these may surprise you, but they are all one hundred per cent true.

-The Secret Facts About Meditation You Need To Know
+The Secrets of Meditation You Need To Know

 1: Why there are so many techniques

 You may have noticed that there are a lot of different meditation techniques.

 If you add up all the different methods from Buddhism, Hinduism, yoga, modern techniques and others, you’ll find that there are over a thousand different forms of meditation.
 Yet I frequently hear people saying that “Meditation is just sitting still focusing on your breath”.

 There are very many different ways to meditate, including: mantras, chakras, meditating on different objects, various sounds, movement techniques…